fkrenn12/HyperV-on-Win11-Home/README.md

 #  Installation of Hyper-V on Win11 Home

 ### Windows 11 Home do not have Hyper-V support installed.
-🚀 Here a way to install on Windows 11 🚀
+🚀 Here a way to install it on Windows 11 🚀

 👉 Copy the following lines into a self created .bat file or download the hv.bat file.